rchernak1/simple-interest-calculator/CONTRIBUTING.md

     Use #!/bin/bash at the beginning of the script to specify the shell interpreter.

   Community and Conduct
-  Please review our Code of Conduct to make sure interactions are respectful and constructive.
+  Please review our Code of Conduct to ensure respectful and constructive interactions.

   Thank you
   We appreciate your interest in improving the Simple Interest Calculator project!
 Every contribution counts and helps make this project more useful for others.